KMPWeiland/little-shop-fe-group-PKJK/README.md

-  # Little Shop | Group Project | Frontend Starter Repo
+  # Little Shop | Group Project |

-This Little Shop FE Group Project Boilerplate is built to consume and display the data from the BE Rails API built in the Mod 2 Group Project.
+### Abstract:

-Your group will pull down and continue building out your own version of this front end application.
+- This project provides a robust API-driven backend designed to power a front-end application.
+It seamlessly integrates with an existing front end by delivering data through RESTful API endpoints and includes targeted adjustments to the front-end application to ensure smooth communication and functionality.

-## Set Up Instructions
+- Some Key features include API endpoints, Data Management, and error handling.

-**Note:** Do **not** clone this repo into your backend repo.
-Put it somewhere else as a stand alone.
-The BE and FE repos will remain two separate repos and you will submit the links to each.
+### Installation Instructions:
 1. Fork repo
 1. Clone forked repo and rename it `git clone <repo> <new name>` (Do not clone this into your BE repo.
 See note above.)
 1. `cd` into cloned repo